Van Security: 8 Systems Rated for UK Trades (2026) featured image

 OBD Port Blocker£30–£80NoneOBD key programming6.5/10

-Minimum Recommended Setup: £700–£900 All-In
+Minimum Recommended Setup: £700 to £900 All-In

 Ghost 2 immobiliser (£499) + two rear deadlocks (£200) + OBD port blocker (£50) + steering wheel lock (£65).
 This combination defeats the three most common attack methods: relay/keyless theft, OBD reprogramming, and opportunistic door entry.
 Add a GPS tracker if your van carries over £2,000 in tools.
+High-value kit like a drone survey setup or specialist test equipment justifies the extra spend on tracking.

 £499